AstrorEnales/BlastToSam/README.md

 BlastToSam
 ==========

 Tool for converting BLASTN query results to the SAM format.
+The supported output format of BLASTN is currently limited to the default (-outfmt 0).

 This tool is compliant to SAM file format specification v1.4 (http://samtools.github.io/hts-specs/SAMv1.pdf) and validated with picard 1.124 ValidateSamFile.